adelevie/iron_response/README.md

 On top of all this, another benefit to using this gem is that it makes it much easier to test workers.

-Under the hood, `iron_response` uses some functional and meta-programming to capture the final expression of a worker file, convert it to JSON, and then POST it to Amazon S3.
+Under the hood, `iron_response` uses some functional and meta-programming to capture the final expression of a worker file, convert it to JSON, and then POST it to either IronCache or Amazon S3.
 When all the workers in an `IronResponse::Batch` have finished, the gem retrieves the file and converts the JSON string back to Ruby.

 This process means there a few important implications:

 - Response objects "sent" from workers should be JSON-parseable.
 This means sticking to basic Ruby objects and data structures such as `String`, `Fixnum`, `Hash`, and `Array`.
-- Though these objects must be parseable, they can be fairly large.
-Though I haven't figured out exactly what the limit is, you really are only constrained by IronWorker's RAM and HD limits, and the bandwidth between the client (your computer/server), IronWorker servers, and S3.
-In an ideal setup, all three of these components are inside of Amazon's cloud, allowing you to get very fast throughput.
+- If you're using IronCache (and not S3) for storage, response objects must be 1 MB or small.

 ## Usage